Rwandan Civil War

 An uneasy peace followed, during which the terms of the accords were gradually implemented.
 RPF troops were deployed to a compound in Kigali and the peace-keeping United Nations Assistance Mission for Rwanda (UNAMIR) was sent to the country.
 The Hutu Power movement was steadily gaining influence and planned a "final solution" to exterminate the Tutsi.
 This plan was put into action following the assassination of President Habyarimana on 6 April 1994.
 Over the course of about a hundred days, between 500,000 and 1,000,000 Tutsi and moderate Hutu were killed in the Rwandan genocide.
 The RPF quickly resumed the civil war.
 They captured territory steadily, encircling cities and cutting off supply routes.
 By mid-June they had surrounded the capital, Kigali, and on 4 July they seized it.
 The war ended later that month when the RPF captured the last territory held by the interim government, forcing the government and genocidaires into Zaire.

 The victorious RPF assumed control of the country, with Paul Kagame as de facto leader.
 Kagame served as vice president from 1994 and as president from 2000.
 The RPF began a programme of rebuilding the infrastructure and economy of the country, bringing genocide perpetrators to trial, and promoting reconciliation between Hutu and Tutsi.
-In 1996 the RPF-led Rwandan Government launched an offensive against refugee camps in Zaire, home to exiled leaders of the former regime and millions of Hutu refugees.
-This action started the First Congo War, which removed long-time dictator President Mobutu Sese Seko from power.
+In 1996 the RPF-led Rwandan government launched an offensive against refugee camps in Zaire, home to exiled leaders of the former regime and millions of Hutu refugees.
+This action started the First Congo War, which removed long-time dictator Mobutu Sese Seko from power.
 As of 2025, Kagame and the RPF remain the dominant political force in Rwanda.